 INSIGHT 5: LOCKDOWNS EASE AND THE AUTHENTICATION NECESSITY IS CLEARER THAN EVER

-At this point, many in the industry have adapted to the new normal: agents are set up at home and are mostly capable of handling the day-to-day volume and defending against fraud tactics.
+At this point, many in the industry have adapted to the new normal as we had predicted in our previous blog.
+Agents are set up at home and are mostly capable of handling the day-to-day volume and defending against fraud tactics.
 They need to prepare for the next wave of disruption, as states and cities slowly ease lockdown measures and individuals slowly begin to move around more freely and; hopefully, jobs begin to return.

 It is vital that banks and other institutions learn the lessons from the previous wave.
 At this stage, they’ve logged minutes if not hours of time with their customers.
 When the customers call next, this should translate into rapid authentication to cut hold times and time spent in the IVR.
 The pandemic has put massive strain on consumers – they shouldn’t have to deal with more stress when they call their bank or insurance company.
 Crucially, this type of authentication has to be passive and multi-factor.
 As call durations continue to be long for the foreseeable future, it’s important that the consumer and agent’s time is spent on solving actual problems rather than on KBAs or active enrollment procedures.
 While at the same time call centers need to ensure they do not enroll fraudsters who are constantly targeting contact center weaknesses.
 Therefore a multi-factor, risk based authentication solution that enrolls passively would help streamline the authentication process and improve customer experience.